CodeSmile-0000011110110111/de.codesmile.luny-docs/Luny_0.5/install.md

 > [!WARNING]
 > Unity packages added 'from git URL' are read-only!
 You can't modify the package contents.

-# Cloning the Luny Package (writable)
+# Cloning the Luny Package Repository (writable)

 If you wish to modify the Luny package contents, you should clone the repository locally.

 If you want to send pull requests with your changes, please fork the project first, then pull your fork.
 Refer to GitHub documentation if you need help with that.

-> [!CAUTION]
-> Do not clone a package repository anywhere under your Unity project folder!
-Doing so will cause issues either with installing the package or with source control of the Unity project itself.

 Assuming you have a local clone of the Luny repository somewhere on your file system, you can add it to a Unity project as follows: